-1And it came to pass when king Hezekiah heard it that he tore his clothes and covered himself with sackcloth and went into the house of Yahweh.
+1And when King Hezekiah heard it, he tore his clothes and covered himself with sackcloth and went into the house of Yahweh.

-2Then he sent Eliakim who was over the household, and Shebna the scribe, and the elders of the priests, covered with sackcloth, to Isaiah the prophet, the son of Amoz.
+2Then he sent Eliakim who was Over the House, and Shebna the scribe, and the elders of the priests, covered with sackcloth, to Isaiah the prophet, the son of Amoz.

-3And they said to him, “This is what Hezekiah says, ‘This day is a day of trouble, and of rebuke and of rejection, for the children have come to the point of birth and there is no strength to deliver them.
+3And they said to him, “This is what Hezekiah says, ‘This day is a day of trouble, and of rebuke and of disgrace, for the children have come to the point of birth and there is no strength for giving birth.

 5So the servants of king Hezekiah came to Isaiah.

-9Now Sennacherib had heard a report concerning Tirhakah king of Ethiopia saying, “Behold, he has come out to fight against you,” so he sent messengers again to Hezekiah, saying,
+9Now Sennacherib had heard a report concerning Tirhakah king of Ethiopia saying, “Behold, he has come out to fight against you.”
+So he sent messengers back to Hezekiah, saying,

 10“This is what you are to say to Hezekiah king of Judah: ‘Do not let your god in whom you trust deceive you, saying, “Jerusalem will not be given into the hand of the king of Assyria.”

-11Behold, you have heard what the kings of Assyria have done to all lands, devoting them to destruction.
+11Behold, you have heard what the kings of Assyria have done to all the other lands, devoting them to destruction.
 So will you be rescued?

 12Have the gods of the nations rescued those whom my fathers have destroyed, such as Gozan and Haran and Rezeph, and the children of Eden that were in Telassar?

-14And Hezekiah took the letter from the hand of the messengers and read it.
-Then Hezekiah went up to the house of Yahweh and spread it out before Yahweh.
+14And Hezekiah took the letters from the hand of the messengers and read them.
+Then he went up to the house of Yahweh and Hezekiah spread it out before Yahweh.

 16Incline your ear, O Yahweh, and hear!
 Open your eyes, O Yahweh, and see!
 And hear the words of Sennacherib that he has sent to defy the living God.